Prof. Bruce B Lawrence

 Advisory Board

-Dr. Raouf is Professor at the Department of Civilizations Studies and the Department of Political Science and International Relations, Ibn Haldun University, Istanbul, Turkey.
-Her research domains include comparative political theory, changing maps of citizenship, and urban sociology.
+Dr. Heba Raouf Ezzat is originally from Egypt and currently serves as a professor at the Department of Civilizations Studies and the Department of Political Science and International Relations at Ibn Haldun University, Istanbul, Turkey.
+She is a distinguished scholar whose research interests encompass comparative political theory, changing maps of citizenship, and urban sociology.

 Prof. Mousumi G Banerjee